niklasramo/dragdoll/docs/docs/index.md

 To actually move elements around, DragDoll provides the [`Draggable`](/docs/draggable) class.
 This class acts as an orchestrator for any number of sensors and moves DOM elements based on the drag events emitted by the provided sensors.
 The [`Draggable`](/docs/draggable) class features a simple and functional API that allows you to control the drag process explicitly from start to finish.

-## Motivation

-Drag and drop is hard.
-DragDoll aims to make it less so.

-More specifically, DragDoll is an attempt to provide a simple, flexible, and powerful drag system that can be used to build a wide variety of drag-and-drop interfaces.
-It's designed to be easy to use, easy to extend, and easy to integrate into any kind of project.

 ## Features

 📡 &nbsp; **Sweet Sensors**: A well-documented and extendable Sensor system that normalizes any input into unified drag events, giving you complete control over user interactions.